ScriptyCat/Gelbooru-Image-Viewer/README.md

 Left and right arrow keys will change image.
 Down arrow key downloads current image.
 I wonder how many people will find this or get use out of it.

+v1.25
+-Fixed a few tag bugs and made the image viewer more stable

 v1.2
 -Moved to github